NikitaCartes/EasyAuth/README.md

 EasyAuth disallows players who aren't authenticated to do actions like placing blocks, moving, typing commands or use the inventory.

+The jar is universal: on a server it is the authentication mod, installed on a client the same file becomes **EasyAuth Client** — an auto-login companion (see below).

 ### Feature:
 - Auto login players that have purchased Minecraft
 - Passwordless premium auto-login behind a Velocity proxy via the AuthMeReloaded proxy-bridge (unofficial), with `/premium` opt-in [Fabric]